 But you’ll have to bring at least $25,000 to take advantage.
 For that reason, the premium tier is not likely to make sense for many investors.
 And depending on your needs, it may not even make sense at this minimum.
 At the minimum threshold, you’ll pay an effective fee of 1.4 percent, though that rate falls quickly as you grow your assets.
 Sitting on a million bucks?
 You’re still paying only that $360 fee, an effective rate of below 0.04 percent.
 So it can be highly beneficial for the mass affluent.

 The premium tier provides serious value for those who can bring the money here.
 And you can get access to human advisors for much less than the $100,000 that rival Betterment requires.

 One of Schwab’s top strengths as a broker is its customer support, whether that’s via phone, chat or physical branches.
 So it’s good to see that robo-advisor customers have access to the company with the same high level of service as its brokerage customers.
 That includes 24/7 access to U.S.-based customer support via phone or chat.

-You’ll also be able to go into a Schwab branch, at more than 300 locations, for further help.
+You’ll also be able to go into a Schwab branch, at roughly 400 locations, for further help.
 For some clients, this physical presence may be an advantage over online-only rivals.